 All that you need is a stack of magazines and some duct tape (or Duck Tape as they call it at Wal-Mart).

-I compared my second roll to my first roll before I taped it.
+I compared my second roll to my first roll before I taped them together.
 I had to use 4 magazines instead of 5 to get a similar size because one magazine was a thicker, special edition.

 This three-pack of yoga wheels helps to mobilize and reshape your spine.
 I use a 3-pack like this regularly to loosen my back.
-I use them all but preer the small wheel.
+I use them all but prefer the small wheel.
 It has more focused pressure.

 I have a set of three and have loaned them to many clients for a week.
 They almost always order a set for themselves.
 With regular use, I can see a real difference in the curve of their spine.
 They have played with different models and, in general, prefer the ones with deeper padding.

 You can find yoga wheels on Amazon.
 This one has a great rating but you may want one that is a bit more narrow.
 Get the ones that works best for your body.

 This is a simple process but requires patience and focus, at first.